9 Best Things to Do in Korca (Albania)

 With its rich history dating back to the 13th century, Korca is vital to Albanian culture and intellectual heritage, most notably the home of the first Albanian language school.

 It boasts world-class museums, beautiful old churches, and gorgeous architecture, which have earned it the nickname ‘The City of Serenades’ due to the love ballads that used to be sung from the balconies and courtyards of its European villas.

 Although the sounds of guitar and mandolin no longer fill the streets like in the 1930s, the town still holds an undeniable charm and nostalgia that will transport you back in time.

 Korçë Cathedral is the largest Orthodox cathedral in Albania.
 This imposing structure dates from 1992 and is known for its many wood carvings.
 For example, there are columns and hanging lamps with impressive wood carvings.

-Cathedral of the Resurrection in Korca is a real treasure to the eye and cannot be missed when visiting the city.
-The church was built on the exact locations of another church that was destroying in the time that the country was ruled under a communist regime.
-Fun fact is that it is the largest orthodox church of Albania, but if that doesn’t convince you, then the large collection of beautiful mosaics inside will.
+The Cathedral of the Resurrection in Korca is a real treasure to the eye and cannot be missed when visiting the city.
+The church was built on the exact location of another destroyed church when the country was ruled under a communist regime.
+A fun fact is that it is the largest orthodox church in Albania, but if that doesn’t convince you, then the large collection of beautiful mosaics inside will.